canonical/hardware-api/client/README.md

 dch -r  # create release
 ```

-Then you need to vendor the Rust depepndencies:
+Then you need to vendor the Rust dependencies:

 ```bash
 # under client/hwlib/ dir